 You must have a foot fetish

-Yes, I do.
-I happen to have an admiration for well-kept, healthy, men’s feet and I also think barefoot men look very smart (sorry ladies, your feet might be pretty but they do nothing for me).
+Even though, this has ABSOLUTELY NOTHING to do whit leading a healthy barefoot lifestyle, I’m proud to say YES I do like men’s feet.
+I happen to have an admiration for well-kept, healthy men’s feet and I also think barefoot men look very smart (sorry ladies, your feet might be pretty but they do nothing for me).
 There, I admitted it, happy!?
+Please note, however, that I don’t automatically like ALL male feet or feel attracted to EVERY barefooted man in sight.
+Like with any other preference when it comes to men, I tend to stick to my “type” of guy: usually beefy/muscular bearish dudes – just FYI.

 Your feet are smelly/nasty